mihaelacoman1/DataStructureEngine/README.md

 ## Upcoming Features / Adjustments

 The following commands are planned additions to improve file management.
 They are not yet implemented but are part of ongoing development:

-<p align="center">• LIST</p>: Will display all files currently stored in the server’s data/ directory.
+- LIST: Will display all files currently stored in the server’s data/ directory.
 This will help users quickly see which files exist on the server.
-REPLACE <filename> <new_content>: Will replace the content of an existing file without creating a new one if it does not exist.
+- REPLACE <filename> <new_content>: Will replace the content of an existing file without creating a new one if it does not exist.
 This ensures safe updates to existing files without accidental creation of new files.

 ## Features
 - **PUT <filename> <content>**: Upload and save a file with specified content to the server.